Martiniks/rsschool-cv/cv.md

 ##Experience:

 **_Junior FrontEnd Developer._**
-_I have experience in JS+TS+Anular and Frontend development in currently working project._
+_I have experience in JS+TS+Anular and Frontend development more than one year._

 ##Languages:
 * Russian - Native